CryptoServices/cryptoservices.github.io/_posts/2018-12-14-bitcoin-orphan-TX-CVE.md

 **TL;DR**: Handling orphan transaction in coin clients is fertile ground for memory/CPU exhaustion attacks, since getting victim nodes to store orphan transactions comes at no cost.
 See [this](https://bitcointalk.org/index.php?topic=23266.0) related discussion on DoS vectors on orphan blocks.
-Care should be exercised when storing and processing data maps coming from peers, especially if the sending peers do not pay fees or do not need to a PoW for the data to be processed.
+Care should be exercised when storing and processing data maps coming from peers, especially if the sending peers do not pay fees or do not need a PoW for the data to be processed.
 Finally,  limiting a data store's size for memory exhaustion DoS mitigation can be done by introducing a data entry ejection policy.
 However, ejecting entries leads to a (possibly) unintended consequence of legitimate data entry being erased.
 As shown by CVE-2012-3789, Denial of Service attacks easily sneak into apps.